MadChess adjusts its playing strength by configuring a set of four engine parameters. As playing strength (Elo rating) is decreased…

 Positional Parameter Values by Rating

-Threats are a bonus given to each pawn or minor piece that threatens to capture a more valuable piece on its next move.
+are a bonus given to each pawn or minor piece that threatens to capture a more valuable piece on its next move.

 Search Speed

 Search speed is controlled by the internal Nodes Per Second (NPS) engine parameter.
 When contemplating a move, MadChess tracks how many positions (or “nodes”) it has examined and how much time has passed since the search began.
 If the search rate exceeds the NPS limit, MadChess stalls (going into a no-op loop) until enough time has passed for the search rate to drop below the NPS limit.
 The NPS limit (and Move Error, Blunder Error, and Blunder Percent) is calculated from a non-linear equation.
-See the ConfigureLimitedStrength method in the Search class for details.
+See the CalculateLimitStrengthParams method in the Search

 At weaker playing strengths, low search speed prevents MadChess from “seeing” too many moves ahead, causing it to overlook tactical sequences.
-At full strength, MadChess searches more than two million NPS.
+At full strength, MadChess searches more than three million NPS.
 At 1000 Elo, MadChess searches seventeen hundred NPS.
 See the table below for details.

 Severity Of Move Errors